 For more on knowledge mobilisation and the similarities and differences with communications and patient and public involvement (PPI), please download a high resolution version of the table below (pdf).

-In 2020/21, we are running a webinar series for researchers across the 15 HPRUs in England.
-For more information, see our Events page and/or download the flyer.
+In 2020/21, we ran a webinar series for researchers across the 14 HPRUs in England.
+For more information, see our Events page and/or download the:

-Recordings of the webinars will be available on the HPRU BSE YouTube channel within a few weeks of each event.
+Recordings of the webinars are available on the HPRU BSE YouTube channel.

-If you are interested in learning more, please contact Clare Thomas (email@example.com) or Lesley Wye (firstname.lastname@example.org).
+If you are interested in learning more, please contact Clare Thomas (email@example.com).